oio/domestic-ai/README.md

 ### Add a new submodule
 > The standard case for adding a new submodule is adding a new tool for the Domestic AI universe.
 This must be done from the [Domestic Tools repo](https://github.com/oio/domestic-tools).
 Go there and follow the instructions.

 Usually you don't need to add a submodule directly inside this root repository.
+Instead, you can add it to the [Domestic Tools repo](https://github.com/oio/domestic-tools).
 You might want to do it if you want to implement a new system to interact with the API (e.g. a Telegram bot).
-For new tools and stuff accessible FROM the API, you can just add it to the [Domestic Tools repo](https://github.com/oio/domestic-tools).
+For new tools and stuff accessible from the API, you can just add it to the [Domestic Tools repo](https://github.com/oio/domestic-tools).
 Here are the steps to follow to add a new submodule:
 1. Create a new repository
 1. Document it